xregistry/spec/message/spec.md

 - All attribute declarations are OPTIONAL.
 Requirements for absent definitions are implied by the CloudEvents specification.
-- The `specversion` attribute is implied by the message format and is NOT REQUIRED.
+- The `specversion` attribute is implied by the message envelope and is NOT REQUIRED.
 If present, it MUST be declared with a `string` type and set to the value "1.0".
 - The `type`, `id`, and `source` attributes implicitly have the `required` flag